The Liceu Barcelona is One of the Largest Opera Theatres in Europe:

 Today the Liceu is publicly-owned by the Government of Catalonia, Barcelona City Council, Barcelona Provincial Council and the Spanish Ministry of Culture.

 To this day, the Liceu continues to fulfil its role as a culture and arts centre and is one of the symbols of Barcelona.
 The Liceu’s repertoire of performances includes opera, dance, concerts and recitals.
-See what’s on and book tickets online here.
+See what’s on and book tickets online at Classictic as well as at Music&Opera.

 Gran Teatre Del Liceu